 Grape

-Arinto – Fernão Pires is the most widely used white wine grape mixtures in Portugal, found in vineyards along the stretch of the country.
-They are most frequently found as a pair in the vineyards of and Alentejo and Tejo.
+Arinto & Fernão Pires – is the most widely used white wine grape mixture in Portugal, most frequently found as a pair in the vineyards of Alentejo and Ribatejo.

-Sometimes Muscat is used as a third component in the concoction.
+Sometimes Muscat is used as a third component in the blend.

-Arinto is often used in the production of blended wines and also sparkling wine.
+Arinto is often used in the production of not only blended wines but also sparkling wines.

 Food pairing

-Arinto has crunchy youthful acidity that allows it to be paired with dressed salads, marinated antipasti, and simply prepared seafood such as crab and lobster.
-A perfect wine to pair up with grilled fish fillets or vegetables.
+Arinto has crunchy youthful acidity that allows it to be paired with dressed salads, marinated antipasto, and simply prepared crustaceans such as crab and lobster, grilled fish fillets, or vegetables.
 Arinto’s inherent minerality and crisp bite bring out the delicate smokier elements while allowing the core flavors to shine.

-Arinto makes an excellent pairing with richer seafood including Portugal’s famous bacalhau (salt codfish) due to its high acidity and lemon-zest like flavors.
+It makes an excellent pairing with richer seafood including Portugal’s famous bacalhau (salt codfish) due to its high acidity and lemon-zest-like flavors.

 Do you want to try it?